gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * If the 'sign_info' parameter is present in the response, the following applies for each element 'sign_info_entry'.

+  * 'id' MUST NOT refer to OSCORE groups that are pairwise-only groups.

   * 'sign_alg' takes value from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

   * 'sign_parameters' is a CBOR array.
 Its format and value are the same of the COSE capabilities array for the algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (REQ4).